wcerfgba/jpreston.xyz/investigation-of-claims-in-transgender-debate-crowder-goldstein.md

 The study [^C10] makes reference to other papers regarding differences and similarities in various brain features, but itself contains no data.
 Instead, the paper only hypothesises that the observed changes may be a result of cultural and behavioural effects on brain structure according to a proposed model from an opinion piece [^J11].
 The paper referenced by Crowder [^C10] is  purely suggestive, and draws no causal relationship or even correlation between particular behaviours, cultural practices, or beliefs, and any aspect of brain structure.

+[^J10]: "Transgender Research in the 21st Century: A Selective Critical Review From a Neurocognitive Perspective", Sven C. Mueller, Griet De Cuypere and Guy T’Sjoen <https://biblio.ugent.be/publication/8542009/file/8542010.pdf>

 [^J11]: "A Culture–Behavior–Brain Loop Model of Human Development", Shihui Han and Yina Ma <https://sci-hub.tf/https://www.sciencedirect.com/science/article/abs/pii/S1364661315002004>

 ### Conclusion